Academic engagement monitoring

 Lack of engagement (doctoral students)

-If you have failed to meet any two engagement points, the Student Immigration Service will contact your doctoral supervisor who will be asked to confirm by e-mail within two weeks that you are engaging with your studies.
+If you have failed to meet any two engagement points, the Student Immigration Service will contact your doctoral supervisor who will be asked to confirm by e-mail within 10 days that you are engaging with your studies.
+Reminders will be sent if necessary.

 Lack of engagement (all students)